bufbuild-ru/docs/docs/bufstream/iceberg/quickstart/index.md

 ## Start Docker project

 Integrating Bufstream with Iceberg requires the Bufstream broker, object storage, and an Iceberg catalog implementation.
 These are all available via Docker images, so we've included a `docker-compose.yml` that makes it easy to run all of this infrastructure locally.
-Additionally, it starts AKHQ (a GUI for Kafka management) and Apache Spark (an analytics engine compatible with Iceberg).Start all of this with one command:
+Additionally, it starts AKHQ (a GUI for Kafka management) and Apache Spark (an analytics engine compatible with Iceberg).

+Start all of this with one command:

 ```console
 $ docker compose up -d